Poilikis/MIllionDollarPavements-Calculator/README.md

 Updates

+2/1/22
+- Changed text around so description for the cylinder calculations is more clear
+- Removed looker entity again

 1/31/22
 - added clarity for where rectangle calculations are (Yes im looking at you cheweyy)
 - removed looker entity again